 Windows 7 has great built in support for touch screens, but not all of the default options work well with Helios.
 It is highly recommended that you follow these instructions to property setup your touch screens for Helios.

 Note: Not all monitors are recognized as touch screens by Windows.
-If your touch screens do not respond to these settings, but still work to move your mouse around you need to follow the manufacturer’s directions for setting up and calibrating your touch screen..In particular TouchKit based controls do not require these steps.
+If your touch screens do not respond to these settings, but still work to move your mouse around you need to follow the manufacturer’s directions for setting up and calibrating your touch screen.
+In particular TouchKit based controls do not require these steps.
+For some touch screens, a mouse event can be triggered following a touch event, and there is an option in the Helios Control Center preferences which will allow mouse events to be ignored for a period of time following a touch event.
+This is not always necessary.

 Associate Touch Screen with Monitor